TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

 1a) **Create** a new folder named **TKPSource** (Do NOT put any blank spaces in the folder name) at C:\ -> C:\TKPSource.

-1b) **Download** the TKP ZIP file from this site.
+1b) **Download** the TKP zip file from this site.
 Download this zip file by clicking the 'Download ZIP' button on the middle right side of this page (or use the link directly below this line).
 Wait for the download to complete.

 [![download zip button][2]][1]

-1c) **Move** the zip file from your **Downloads** folder to the **TKPSource** folder.
+1c) **Move** the zip file from your **\Downloads** folder to the **C:\TKPSource** folder.
 The name of the downloaded file is 'TeachingkidsProgramming.Java-master.zip'.

 1d) **Unzip** the downloaded file (by right clicking it) and then click on 'extract all'(Win) or 'unzip'(Mac) to unzip it.